marema31/kamino/docs/migration.md

-noforce       | no  | If true the step will be skipped for `kamino migrate` sub-command or for `kamino apply --force` nouser        | no  | If true the step will not apply _user_ migration | false priority      | yes | Priority of this step on the recipe execution (ascending order) queries       | yes | Skip condition queries, see below for more information tags          | no  | List of tags used for selecting datasource impacted by this step | all type          | yes | Type of step, in this case _migration_ usertable     | no  | Table used for store applied _user_ migration informations | kamino_user_migrations
+noforce       | no  | If true the step will be skipped for `kamino migrate` sub-command or for `kamino apply --force` nouser        | no  | If true the step will not apply _user_ migration | false priority      | yes | Priority of this step on the recipe execution (ascending order) queries       | no  | Skip condition queries, see below for more information tags          | no  | List of tags used for selecting datasource impacted by this step | all type          | yes | Type of step, in this case _migration_ usertable     | no  | Table used for store applied _user_ migration informations | kamino_user_migrations